zer2/Fantasy-Basketball--in-progress-/readme.md

 \frac{\frac{a_p}{a_\mu} \left(r_p - r_\mu \right)}{r_\sigma}
 $$

 The aggregate Z-score is the sum of Z-scores across all categories.
-Ordering all players by aggregate Z-score then produces an intuitively sensible ranking list.
+Ordering all players by aggregate Z-score then produces an intuitively sensible ranking list

 ## 2. Justifying Z-scores

 As I said before, I think Z-scores are suboptimal.
-But there is a sense in which they do make sense, and before getting into their flaws, it is helpful to understand the positive case for them.
+But there is a sense in which they do make sense, and before getting into their flaws, it is helpful to understand the positive case for them

 ### A.	Category differentials